 Laura Madaio father’s died suddenly in 2018.
-Since then, her grief journey has lead her to starting the Grief Hungry, a social media page that provides grief support through recipe sharing, and being featured in the Wall Street Journal for her advocacy regarding employee bereavement time.
+Since then, her grief journey has lead her to starting Grief Hungry, a social media page that offer grief support through recipe sharing.
+Madaio’s speaks on parent loss, having her story featured in the Wall Street Journal, and advocating for employee bereavement time.

 .01 What is your personal story with grief and loss?